nmuren/abstract-or-not-to-be/README.md

 # Abstract or Not To Be
 In this application, there are 2 types of class being used for inheratance.
 One of them is abstract and the other one is plain old java object class.
-Both of them used for the same purpose with slight diffrences in the implementations.
+Both of them used for the same purpose with slight differences in the implementations.

 ---